Fibromyalgia vs. MS: Symptoms, Causes, and How to Tell the Difference

 These changes can be subtle or disruptive, making it difficult to distinguish which condition is driving them without medical evaluation.

-Pain and sensory Issues
+Pain and sensory issues

 Widespread pain is a hallmark of fibromyalgia, often described as muscle aches, joint stiffness, or tenderness throughout the body.
 MS, on the other hand, often causes neuropathic pain with sensations such as tingling, numbness, or burning in specific areas.